UseAllFive/marionette.babyBird/README.md

 ## Limitations
 There is no checking done to catch circular dependencies.

-## Updating Annotated Source Code
+## Annotated Source Code
-To update the annotated source code, you must install Pygments on your system as it is a dependency of [groc](https://github.com/nevir/groc).
+To generate annotated source code, run `grunt groc:local`.

+You must install Pygments on your system as it is a dependency of [groc](https://github.com/nevir/groc):

 ```
 pip install Pygments